CodeForBc/airbnb-regulation/airbnb_project/listings/README.md

 ## Testing

-To run tests in the `listings` container:
+To run tests within the `listings` container, execute the following command:

 ```bash
 docker-compose exec listings python manage.py test listings
 ```

+This will run the tests for the `listings` app and output the results to your terminal.

 ### Expected Test Output

-A successful test run should show output similar to:
+A successful test run should show output similar to the following:

 ```text
 Found 21 test(s).